Tuition & Fee Schedule 2016-2017

 Tuition is due and owing at the time of registration each semester.
 Any student who has an outstanding balance owing from previous semesters will not be permitted to register for the current semester.
 Exceptions to this payment policy are made for students who have been approved for participation in the installment payment program and students who have been approved for a federal student loan and are awaiting its receipt.

-The law school will not release a student’s official transcript for any purpose unless the student is current in his or her financial obligations to the school.
+The School of Law will not release a student’s official transcript for any purpose unless the student is current in his or her financial obligations to the school.

 Tuition Installment Payment Program